healthykitchen101/healthykitchen101.com/kettles/reviews/hamilton-beach/hamilton-beach-electric-kettle-40880.md

 Tea Infuser: No

+The carafe is made of stainless steel and holds 1.7 L (57.48 fl. oz) or 7 cups (+2).
+The V-shaped spout is also stainless steel and there’s a removable limescale filter  (+2).

+In the middle of the carafe, you’ll see a water level window with black markings (+1).
+The lid opening of the carafe is quite small—only 2.95 inches in diameter (+0).

+An interesting design choice on this model is the heating element.
+It extends from inside the carafe’s bottom to near the top of the carafe’s interior.
+This may explain why the kettle’s slightly faster boiling time compared to similar models with the same power draw.

+The kettle doesn’t have an LED ring around the carafe’s bottom, but there’s a white LED inside the water-level window (+1).
+It’s not as eye-catching  but still enough to spot in the dark.

+The carafe’s bottom is slightly different from other kettles.
+In addition to little plastic dimples around the circumference for a smoother rotation against the base,  there are also three large round rubber knobs.

 ### 7.0 - Handle

 <img src="https://cdn.healthykitchen101.com/reviews/images/kettles/hamilton-beach-electric-kettle-40880-handle-cllkjgydq0012a188h4pgbkxt.jpg" alt="The button for the pop-up lid of the Hamilton Beach Stainless Steel Electric Kettle (40880)." width="300px" height="200px"><img src="https://cdn.healthykitchen101.com/reviews/images/kettles/hamilton-beach-electric-kettle-40880-handle-1-cllkjqzhq001ca18848h11v9o.jpg" alt="Hamilton Beach Electric Kettle (40880) Handle 1" width="300px" height="200px">